-Each year, almost 80 percent of taxpayers receive a tax refund, at an average of $2,800, according to the IRS.
-These refunds might seem like a free gift from the government, but remember—it was your money to begin with.
-It’s tempting to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:
+Each year, more than 70 percent of U.S. taxpayers receive a tax refund, at an average of $3,031, according to the IRS.
+Getting a refund might seem like a free gift from the government, but remember—it’s your money.
+You might be tempted to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:

-Contribute to retirement savings.
-Let your refund grow tax-free or tax-deferred by putting it into an IRA.
-In 2016, you can contribute up to $5,500 or up to $6,500 if you’re 50 or older.
+Looking forward to a comfortable retirement?
+Your refund may grow tax-free or tax-deferred if you put it into an IRA.
+Beginning in 2019, you can contribute up to $6,000 (or up to $7,000 if you’re 50 or older).
 Don’t have an IRA yet?
-It’s a great investment toward a comfortable retirement.
+It’s a great investment toward a secure retirement.

-Save toward a home.
-If you don’t own a home but are looking to buy one, this is your opportunity to save toward that goal.
+If you don’t own a home but plan to buy one someday, this is your opportunity to save toward that goal.
 Open a separate savings account and start putting aside money for a down payment.

 Do you want to splurge on something special, but need to save a little more money to hit your goal?
 Consider a short-term savings account like Navy Federal’s SaveFirst Account.
 With the money safely tucked away in a savings account, you can avoid the temptation to spend it.